-If it’s the frequent quarrels and arguments that are sowing seeds of doubt in your mind, know that every couple fights.
 However, some find themselves caught in a vicious circle of one fight leading to another.
-That can be an extremely frustrating time.
-But before prepare to call it quits, take a moment to assess is it worth holding onto the relationship you’re in.
-Here are 13 tell-tale signs to look out for:
+That can be extremely frustrating.
+When your relationship is at breaking point like this, you might lose hope.
+But before you prepare to call it quits, take a moment to assess if it is worth holding onto the relationship.

 2. You enjoy being with them